 The Greek word which has been translated as sin in our Bibles is hamartia which means to miss the mark or to err.
 An example I would use is this, If a company designs a car to be run using petrol and I decide that I am not going to use petrol but water, then you could say that I am not using the car according to the designer’s instructions.
 I have missed the mark and I have erred.

 We understand that in my example there will be a consequence, i.e., the car will not work and will consequently be damaged.
-The Bible tells us that there is a consequence of sin, which is death …
+In the same way we have been designed and created by God.
+As we have refused to follow the Designer’s instructions, there will be a consequence.
+The Bible tells us that the consequence of sin, is death …

 Romans 6v23 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.